tuur29/FrietDB/README.md

 ## API Keys

-You will have to add 2 files called `/src/environments/environment(.prod).ts` with the necessary api keys.
-The files should look like this:
+You will have to add 3 files, 2 are called `/src/environments/environment(.prod).ts` with the necessary api keys and should look like this:

 ```
 export const environment = {